samyooole/apart-react/README.md

 # apart-react
-An extremely detailed political map of North Carolina
+An extremely detailed political map of North Carolina in 2020.
+All data is obtained from the North Carolina State Board of Elections, and is public use.
+No identifying characteristics are provided to protect the privacy of individual residents.